xavierhz/I310D-HCDS-Assignment-Assignment-1-Data-Collection-and-Curation/README.md

 have higher access to charging stations.
 This is definitely something to take into account considering an increasing number of people everywhere have begun to purchase EVs.

+# Issues
+I found no potential issues with the data set provided by the City of Austin itself.